What is Invokana?

 SGLT2 Inhibitors May Cause Ketoacidosis: U.S. Food and Drug Administration

-Ketoacidosis does not usually occur in type 2 diabetics, according to the FDA, and the reports were “atypical in that glucose levels were only mildly elevated at less than 200 mg/dL in some reports, while patients with type 1 diabetes who have DKA typically have glucose levels greater than 250 mg/dL.”
+Diabetic ketoacidosis does not usually occur in patients with type 2 diabetes, according to the FDA, and the reports were “atypical in that glucose levels were only mildly elevated at less than 200 mg/dL in some reports, while patients with type 1 diabetes who have DKA typically have glucose levels greater than 250 mg/dL.”

 As a result of these problems, on Dec.
-4, 2015, the U.S. Food and Drug Administration announced new warnings to the products’ labeling regarding ketoacidosis and serious UTIs.
+4, 2015, the U.S. Food and Drug Administration announced new warnings to the products’ labeling regarding ketoacidosis and serious urinary tract infections (UTIs).
 The new labels will include information about the side effects, as well as prescribing and monitoring recommendations for healthcare providers.

 Which Drugs are SGLT2 Inhibitors?